 We are as frightened as we will ever be

 To know that the last time was the last time

 All we can do is try to live life

 With more music and more sharing

-Also, on the Discussion List, my friend Marc Horowitz shared:
+Also, on that discussion list, my friend Marc Horowitz shared this with us:

 On Sunday, July 17th, I played banjo with John Herald for the last time at a gig in Westfield MA.
 We did, I thought, a good show; two sets, and the audience seemed to really enjoy it.
 A fellow in the front row shouted out a request for "Aligator Man" and even though we had no fiddler, John sang it.
 He gave every indication that he was enjoying himself; we had some laughs and we talked about our next gig, in August.
 There was no sign that I could see that he was in deep enough despair to take his own life the very next day.

 He was one of my early heroes, a flashy flat-picker with a wicked tenor voice and great sense of humor.
 I played maybe a half-dozen gigs with him in the past couple of years and it was nice to work with him at last, having missed out on replacing Bob Yellin in The Greenbriar Boys back in the late 60's by THIS much.
 He was an original, a great entertainer and a folk artist in the truest sense of the term.